MicrosoftDocs/altspace-vr/altspace-vr/faqs/account-avatar-faq.md

 You’ll see a few icons on the nametag: **Friend, Block,** and **Mute**.

-* **Mute:** Clicking the Mute icon will allow you to mute a user, it’s a temporary mute, and you can unmute them.
+* **Mute:** Clicking the **Mute** icon will allow you to mute a user, it’s a temporary mute, and you can unmute them.
 If this users’ mute icon is already red, they’ve muted themselves.

 * **Block:** The block feature will allow you to remove a user from your experience.
 You’ll no longer see or hear that user, and they’ll no longer see or hear you.
-If you need to unblock a user, open up your Friends panel in AltspaceVR, select the block tab, then unblock the user.
+If you need to unblock a user, open up your Friends panel in AltspaceVR, select the **block** tab, then **unblock** the user.

-* **Friending:** The friend button will send that user a friend request.
+* **Friending:** The **friend** button will send that user a friend request.
 After friending another user, you can message them across spaces, see when that user is online, and quickly join their room.
 That user’s nametag will also include a blue border so you can easily recognize them as a friend.
 You’ll also notice a counter at the bottom of their nametag, which will show the duration that you’ve been friends with that user.

 When you host an activity, you’ll receive other moderation tools.
-You’ll now have the ability to message users you aren’t yet friends with, and you’ll also have the ability to Kick users.
+You’ll now have the ability to message users you aren’t yet friends with, and you’ll also have the ability to kick users.

-* **Kick:** If a user interrupts your activity, you can always use the Kick button.
-The Kick function will remove that user from your activity.
+* **Kick:** If a user interrupts your activity, you can always use the **Kick** button.
+The **Kick** function will remove that user from your activity.
 After being kicked, they’ll no longer be able to join your current activity.

 * **Admin Badge:** AltspaceVR has staff on hand 24/7 in The Campfire to assist you in VR.
 All staff members representing AltspaceVR will have the gold Admin Badge on their nametag.